 Six Days, Seven Nights hit theaters as an adventure alternative for those who liked a little less CGI and disaster in their popcorn flicks.
 It did decent business at the time, but was smacked down critically and didn’t find much of an audience.
 Harrison Ford lends it slightly more charm than you might expect, and Anne Heche is watchable enough, and if you’re okay with David Schwimmer then he’s there being Ross from Friends, but this is still a past-his-prime Reitman movie that is, at best, not quite a crime.

 Mulan showed that Disney could still tell a good story, and gave us Eddie Murphy a new career avenue as an entertaining voice actor (which shouldn’t have surprised any of us given how distinct and lively his voice is, but somehow surprised a lot of us at the time).
 It also gave us further proof that some Disney movies are better without the songs.
 It had been four years since The Lion King had capped off Disney’s amazing run of hit movies with powerhouse soundtracks, and in that time its best and most memorable tracks were “Hellfire” from Hunchback, which no parent wanted their kids to remember or even understand, with good reason, and “Colors of the Wind,” a solid song, but when a lot of people think it’s called “blue corn moon” and are less lyrically familiar with it than the opening chant of “Circle of Life,” how memorable can it be?
-The songs in Mulan kill the pace of things worse than intentional fouls in the NBA.
-They’re worsened by how good the movie is.
+The songs in Mulan, save for “Make a Man out of You”, kill the pace of things worse than intentional fouls in the NBA.

 Closing out June was the decent-enough big screen debut of The X-Files, a show that was actually a little less popular than you might think given how influential it became, and how recognizable its name is to so many people.
 The X-Files was easily the most watched show of its kind in its era, it was a show everyone knew about, and shows like Fringe, Supernatural and Grimm are indebted to it, and 22-years after it debuted Fox was still able to bring the show back to television for a highly rated re-premier, but for some reason its apparent ubiquity didn’t translate to major success.
 It did well at the box office, but really not all that much better than Six Days, Seven Nights, and that movie’s so forgettable you forgot what I wrote about it two paragraphs ago.